wikimedia/mediawiki-services-servicelib-node/spec/README.md

 <b>info-path</b>

-Path to file where general service info is.
+Path to JSON file used to populate the Open API [Info object](https://swagger.io/specification/#info-object).
 Must include `name`, `description`, and `version` values.
-Typically is the relative path to `package.json`.
-However, you may provide a different `.json` config file to take service info values from.
+Typically this should be the relative path to `package.json`.
+However, you may provide a path to a different `.json` config file if there are additional values that are not apart of your `package.json` that you would like included in the Info object.

 <b>routes-path</b>

 Path to directory with route files containing OpenAPI JSDoc yaml.
-Example: ./routes/*.js will search all Javascript files for `@openapi` annotations.
+Example: `./routes/*.js` will search all JavaScript files for `@openapi` annotations.

 #### Optional